 for each commutative $\QQ$-algebra $R$ with unit. \end{thm*} The affine scheme $\BM$ generalizes Racinet's affine scheme $\DM$.
 Precisely, we have an injective morphism of affine schemes

 Applying Yoneda's Lemma to the morphism $\theta$ gives the following main result. \begin{thm*}[Theorem \ref{surjection G^f to Z^f}] There is a surjective algebra morphism

 \end{thm*} In other words, there is a realization of the algebra $\formal$ into the algebra $\Z$ of multiple zeta values.
-The morphism $p$ should be seen as a formal version of the limit $q\to1$ (as computed in \cite[Proposition 11.5, Remark 11.6]{bu2}) or, equivalently, as a formal version of taking the constant term of multiple Eisenstein series.\\ The map $p:\formal\to \Zf$ allows to recover the extended double shuffle relations in $\Zf$ from the relations satisfied in the algebra $\formal$.
+The morphism $p$ should be seen as a formal version of the limit $q\to1$ (as computed in \cite[Proposition 11.5, Remark 11.6]{bu2}) or, equivalently, as a formal version of taking the constant term of multiple Eisenstein series.\\ The map $p:\formal\to \Zf$ allows us to recover the extended double shuffle relations in $\Zf$ from the relations satisfied in the algebra $\formal$.
 So we obtain a new point of view on the extended double shuffle relations, which might give a possibility to make some progress towards the main conjecture for multiple zeta values (Conjecture \ref{Conj all relations in Z}). \\ On the other hand, Theorem \ref{surjection G^f to Z^f} gives evidence that there should be an approach to the algebra $\formal$ similar to the one given by Racinet for the algebra $\Zf$ of formal multiple zeta values (see Section \ref{MZV}).
 In particular, this paper gives the first step towards the expectation that $\formal$ is a free polynomial algebra and is equipped with a Hopf algebra structure, where the coproduct is a generalization of Goncharov's coproduct.